holepunchto/hypercore/README.md

   overwrite: false, // overwrite any old hypercore that might already exist
   valueEncoding: 'json' | 'utf-8' | 'binary', // defaults to binary
   sparse: false, // do not mark the entire feed to be downloaded
-  secretKey: buffer // optionally pass the corresponding secret key yourself
+  secretKey: buffer, // optionally pass the corresponding secret key yourself
-  storeSecretKey: true // if false, will not save the secret key
+  storeSecretKey: true, // if false, will not save the secret key
-  storageCacheSize: 65536 // the # of entries to keep in the storage system's LRU cache (false or 0 to disable) }
+  storageCacheSize: 65536, // the # of entries to keep in the storage system's LRU cache (false or 0 to disable)
+  onwrite: (index, data, peer, cb) // optional hook called before data is written after being verified }
 ```